Wright-Fisher diffusion with negative mutation rates: Exit density

 It follows that

-On the other hand, it follows from time reversal (Lemma \ref{lem:trev}) that $q_s^{-\theta_j}(z_j, y_j)= q_{s}^{4+\theta_j}(y_j, z_j)$.
-For any positive $a$, the transition density $q^{a}_s(y,z)$ is explicitly known (see, e.g., in \cite{vsm}) to be $s^{-1}f(z/s, a, y/s)$, where $f(\cdot,k,\lambda)$ is the density of a noncentral Chi-square distribution with $k$-degrees of freedom and a noncentrality parameter value $\lambda$.
+On the other hand, it follows from time reversal (Lemma \ref {lem:trev}) that $q_s^{-\theta_j}(z_j, y_j)= q_{s}^{4+\theta_j}(y_j, z_j)$.
+For any positive $a$, the transition density $q^{a}_s(y,z)$ is explicitly known (see, e.g.,~\cite{vsm}) to be $s^{-1}f(z/s, a, y/s)$, where $f(\cdot,k,\lambda)$ is the density of a noncentral Chi-square distribution with $k$-degrees of freedom and a noncentrality parameter value $\lambda$.
 In particular, it can be written as a Poisson mixture of central Chi-square (or, Gamma) densities.
-Thus, we have the following expansion \eq q_s^{-\theta_j}(z_j, y_j)= q_{s}^{4+\theta_j}(y_j, z_j)=s^{-1}\sum_{k=0}^{\infty} e^{-y_j/2s}\frac{(y_j/2s)^k}{k!} g_{\theta_j+4+2k}(z_j/s), \en where $g_r$ is the Gamma density with parameters $(r/2, 1/2)$.
-That is
+Thus we have the following expansion: